• Skip to primary navigation

 • Fresh sage - Do not substitute dried sage for this crostini recipe.
 Use fresh sage only.

-• Apple - I love gala apples for this recipe because their crisp, juicy and not too tart.
+• Fresh Apples - I love gala apples for this recipe because their crisp, juicy and not too tart.

 • Bacon - Choose your favorite cut of bacon for this recipe.